Amber alert: Texas program development

-Within days of Amber's death, Donna Williams was "calling for tougher laws governing kidnappers and sex offenders".
+Within days of Amber's death, Donna Whitson was "calling for tougher laws governing kidnappers and sex offenders".
 Amber's parents soon established People Against Sex Offenders (PASO).
 They collected signatures hoping to force the Texas Legislature into passing more stringent laws to protect children.

 God's Place International Church donated the first office space for the organization, and as the search for Amber's killer continued, PASO received almost-daily coverage in local media.
 Companies donated various office supplies, including computer and Internet service.
-Congressman Martin Frost, with the help of Marc Klaas, drafted the Amber Hagerman Child Protection Act.
-Both of Hagerman's parents were present when President Bill Clinton signed the bill into law, creating the national sex offender registry.
 Williams and Richard Hagerman then began collecting signatures in Texas, which they planned to present to then-Governor George W. Bush as a sign that people wanted more stringent laws for sex offenders.

+Williams testified in front of the United States Congress in June 1996, asking legislators to create a nationwide registry of sex offenders.
+Representative Martin Frost, with the help of Marc Klaas, the Congressman who represented Williams' district, proposed an "Amber Hagerman Child Protection Act."
+Among the sections of the bill was one that would create a national sex offender registry.
+Both of Hagerman's parents were present when President Bill Clinton signed the bill into law.

 In July 1996, Bruce Seybert (whose own daughter was a close friend of Amber) and Richard Hagerman attended a media symposium in Arlington.
 Although Hagerman had remarks prepared, on the day of the event the organizers asked Seybert to speak instead.
 In his 20-minute speech, he spoke about efforts that local police could take quickly to help find missing children and how the media could facilitate those efforts.
 C.J.
 Wheeler, a reporter from radio station KRLD, approached the Dallas police chief shortly afterward with Seybert's ideas and launched the first ever Amber Alert.

-Williams testified in front of the United States Congress in June 1996, asking legislators to create a nationwide registry of sex offenders.
-Representative Martin Frost, the Congressman who represents Williams' district, proposed an "Amber Hagerman Child Protection Act."
-Among the sections of the bill was one that would create a national sex offender registry.

 Diana Simone, a Texas resident who had been following the news, contacted the KDMX radio station and proposed broadcasts to engage passers-by in helping locate missing children.
 Her idea was picked up and for the next two years, alerts were made manually to participating radio stations.
 In 1998, the Child Alert Foundation created the first fully automated Alert Notification System (ANS) to notify surrounding communities when a child was reported missing or abducted.
 Alerts were sent to radio stations as originally requested but included television stations, surrounding law enforcement agencies, newspapers and local support organizations.
 These alerts were sent all at once via pagers, faxes, emails, and cell phones with the information immediately posted on the Internet for the general public to view.

 Following the automation of the Amber alert with ANS technology created by the Child Alert Foundation, the National Center for Missing and Exploited Children (NCMEC) expanded its role in 2002 to promote the Amber alert.